PostHog/posthog.com/contents/product-engineers/mobile-app-metrics.md

 - How does the refund rate vary across different user segments (e.g., new vs. long-term users)?
 - Is there a correlation between refund rates and specific app versions or updates?

-**How to track it:** Capture events whenver a user makes a purchase and requests a refund.
+**How to track it:** Capture events whenever a user makes a purchase and requests a refund.
 Then create a [trend insight with formula mode](/docs/product-analytics/trends/formulas).
-Set your `A-series` to your purcahse event and the `B-series` to refund event.
+Set your `A-series` to your purchase event and the `B-series` to refund event.
 Then type `B / A` in the formula box.

 <ProductScreenshot
     imageLight = "https://res.cloudinary.com/dmukukwp6/image/upload/v1726649288/posthog.com/contents/Screenshot_2024-09-18_at_9.47.23_AM.png"